geod/w4156-lecture-code/README.md

 - Cloned repository should now be locally available on your computer in location you specified.
 - You could also download a zipped version of the project by clicking download zip option.

-## Installing Pycharm IDE:
+## Install Pycharm IDE:
-- You will first need to create a JetBrains account using your Columbia/Barnard `.edu` emails to gain student licenses to JetBrains products
+- Create a JetBrains account using your Columbia/Barnard `.edu` emails to gain student licenses to JetBrains products
 - Go to https://www.jetbrains.com/student/ and click `Apply Now` to gain free access to JetBrains products
 - Fill in the respective form and follow the steps to have your `.edu` emails authenticated
 - Once you’ve been approved, select Pycharm from the list of products available from your JetBrains account and follow the installation guide.